 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's intangible asset impairment assessment, including controls over the determination of the cash flow projections and the significant assumptions used.
-These procedures also included, among others, testing management's process for developing the fair value estimate; evaluating the appropriateness of the discounted cash flow model; testing the completeness, accuracy, and relevance of underlying data used in the model; and evaluating the significant assumptions used by management, including the weighted average cost of capital and the amount and timing of projected future cash flows.
-Evaluating management's assumptions related to the weighted average cost of capital and the amount and timing of projected future cash flows involved evaluating whether the assumptions used by management were reasonable considering the consistency with external market and industry data.
+These procedures also included, among others, testing management's process for developing the fair value estimate; evaluating the appropriateness of the discounted cash flow model; testing the completeness, accuracy, and relevance of underlying data used in the model; and evaluating the significant assumptions used by management, including the weighted average cost of capital and the amount and timing of projected future cash flows involved evaluating whether the assumptions used by management were reasonable considering the consistency with external market and industry data.
 Professionals with specialized skill and knowledge were used to assist in the evaluation of management's valuation model and certain significant assumptions.

-/s/ Kesselman & Kesselman Kesselman & Kesselman Certified Public Accountants (Isr.)
+/s/ Kesselman & Kesselman Certified Public Accountants (Isr.)
 A member firm of PricewaterhouseCoopers International Ltd.

-Tel Aviv, Israel February 22, 2021
+Tel Aviv, Israel March 15, 2022